Real empathy is sometimes not insisting that it will be okay

 I am often asked for advice from people who have loved ones battling mental illness.
 Normally, I don’t like to give advice because I know that each person deals with mental health struggles differently.
 We all have our own coping skills, rituals and methods that help us get through each day so one thing that works for me, may not necessarily work for someone else.
-However, I love sharing my own experiences, coping mechanisms and my own needs, in the hopes that something I say may shed some light for someone else.
+However, I love sharing my own experiences, in the hopes that something I say may shed some light for someone else.

-That said, I have written an article originally for Grit & Virtue last May for Mental Health Awareness Month, and I'd like to share it with you all, as I talk about ways how to help loved ones and people you know who are living with depression.
+That said, I'd like to share it with you all about ways how to help loved ones and people you know who are living with mental health struggles.

 Looking back over those years when I was really in deep with my depression, anxiety and bipolar disorder, there were many things I wished for...love, compassion, comfort, strength, the light of day, etc. More recently, I wish for the same things but it is a bit different because I have had long years of living with my mental illness.
 Today, I know better, although that’s not to say I have no more needs.
 I just cope a little better on my own now, more than I used to.